Network

 Making Changes Known

-For the server to register a change the modifiedAt property need to be updated.
+For the server to register a change, the modifiedAt property needs to be updated.
 For convenience the updateModifiedAt method simply may be called like in [DefaultSpatial].

 Disabling Syncing

 It might be needed to prevent the server from registering an object.
-If wantsSync returns false the object will be skipped in the registration like in [Camera].
+If wantsSync returns false, the object will be skipped in the registration as in [Camera].

 Registering Subcomponents

-For the server to register objects out of the scene graph they need to be returned by getSubcomponents.
+For the server to register objects out of the scene graph, they need to be returned by getSubcomponents.
 The registration of attributes is handled that way for [DefaultNode].
-One could extends this for rarely changing data objects to reduce the amount of times they are transmitted.
+One could extend this for rarely changing data objects to reduce the amount of times they are transmitted.

 On transmitting lambdas

-At the time of writing serializing lambdas is wonky.
+At the time of writing, serializing lambdas is wonky.
 Don't expect it to work.
-An alternative is to generate them new on the client side in the constructWithParameters or update method.
+An alternative is to newly generate them on the client side in the constructWithParameters or update method.

 Volumes